sam2829/TC-Carpentry-Site/README.md

   #### The Stratgey Plane

-  TC Carpentry is intended for people who would like any aspect of carpentry work done.
+  Tom Costin Carpentry is intended for people who would like any aspect of carpentry work done.
 Here they can see a very professional and friendly company, and what they are about.
 They are able to see all aspects of work they cover, images of their previous work and ways of which to contact them.

   ##### The Ideal User